hhvm/user-documentation/guides/hack/11-built-in-types/35-enum-class.md

 }
 ```

-All concrete members are inherited, and can't be redefined.
+All concrete members are inherited, and can't be overriden.